 Fill in your name and telephone number and we will call you back.

-Rest assured all data transferred on Motoroffence.co.uk is secured using trusted SSL Certificate from COMODO.
+All data transferred on Motoroffence.co.uk is secured using a trusted SSL Certificate.

-This may be the first time you have been faced with any kind of prosecution.
+Is the first time you are facing a drink driving prosecution?
 We understand how you probably feel right now.
-Please get in touch with our team of expert drink driving lawyers for a free consultation.
-Geoffrey Miller drink driving solicitors are the UK’s most well respected expert drink driving solicitors.
+Please get in touch with our team of expert drink driving solicitors for a free consultation.
+Geoffrey Miller solicitors – the UK’s most well respected expert drink driving solicitors.
 With particular expertise in drink driving cases involving drink driving blood test and drink driving urine test cases.
 We have expert knowledge of any of the three breathalysers in use across the country’s police stations.
 Did the police offer you printout details of the drink driving device used to breathalysed you?
-The Lion Intoxilyser 6000 UK or Camic Datamaster-check.
+The Lion Intoxilyser 6000 UK or the Camic Datamaster-check.

 Our drink driving solicitors will listen, advise and, in some cases, console you.
 But we will also give you our honest, no nonsense, straight talking advice.
-Below are some more details of the options we can offer you.
-There’s a lot to read on this page.
-So if you would rather just pick up the phone and talk things through, then please get in touch on Freephone 08000 85 27 84 and speak to our drink driving solicitors today.
+In addition below are some more details of the options we can offer you.
+Also, there’s a lot to read on this page.
+So if you would rather just pick up the phone and talk things through.
+Then please get in touch on Freephone 0800 1389 123 and speak to our drink driving solicitors today.

-You can discuss your options free of charge with one of the expert drink driving solicitors from the Geoffrey Miller team, based in offices in London and Manchester.
-We deal with cases all over the UK, so whether you are due to appear in Southampton or Newcastle.
-We have a specialised team of motoring offence drink driving solicitors ready to deal with your case.
-Our phones are manned throughout the day and night by real lawyers (not in a call centre).
+Discuss your options free of charge with one of the expert drink driving solicitors from the Geoffrey Miller team.
+Based in offices in London and Manchester, we deal with cases all over the UK.
+Therefore, whether you are due to appear in Southampton or Newcastle.
+Furthermore, we have a specialised team of motoring offence drink driving solicitors ready to deal with your case.
+In addition, customers can contact us day and night by real lawyers (not in a call centre).
 All of whom are experts in the field of motoring law with specific emphasis on drink drive cases.
 You may be put through directly to Managing Director, Jeanette Miller aka “Miss Justice” or a member of her highly skilled team.